 The risk management system is subject to a monthly reporting process (risk inventory) which involves identifying new risks and carrying out a follow-up assessment of existing risks.
 The information collected in this way is summarized in a risk report that is also prepared each month and addressed to the Executive Board of KUKA Group.
-This report contains a top 10 risk assessment and a risk exposure assessment (overall risk situation) for the divisions, KUKA Aktiengesellschaft as the holding company and KUKA Group.
-The top 10 risks are also a fixed part of internal monthly management reporting and are discussed at monthly results discussions between the Executive Board of KUKA Group and the management of the divisions.
+This report contains a top 10 risk assessment and a risk exposure assessment (overall risk situation) for the business segments, KUKA Aktiengesellschaft as the holding company and KUKA Group.
+The top 10 risks are also a fixed part of internal monthly management reporting and are discussed at monthly results discussions between the Executive Board of KUKA Group and the management of the business segments and KUKA AG.
 The identified risks are additionally presented and explained in more detail to the Executive Board each quarter by the Risk Management Committee.
 The committee also determines whether any measures already implemented to minimize risk are adequate or whether further steps need to be initiated.
-These plenums also assess the plausibility of the reported risks and determine how to avoid similar risks in future.
-The risk report is also reviewed during Executive and Supervisory Board meetings, especially by the Audit Committee.
+It assesses the plausibility of the reported risks and determines how to avoid similar risks in the future.
+The risk report is also reviewed during Executive Board and Supervisory Board meetings, especially by the Audit Committee.

-The managers of the divisions and subsidiaries are directly responsible for the early identification, control and communication of risks.
-Risk managers in the central and decentralized business units ensure that the reporting process is uniform with clearly defined reporting channels and reporting thresholds that are in line with the size of the company.
+The management of the business segments and the individual subsidiaries is directly responsible for the early identification, control and communication of the respective risks.
+Risk managers in the central and decentralized business units ensure that the reporting process is uniform with clearly defined reporting channels and reporting thresholds that are adapted to the business segments and KUKA AG.
 Internal ad hoc announcements are mandatory whenever risks exceed the Group's defined reporting thresholds.
-The standard risk management procedures applied throughout the Group are efficient and effective.
-The head of risk management coordinates the risk management system.
-He compiles the individual risks identified into the aforementioned top 10 risk overviews or risk exposure overviews and communicates and monitors them.
-This role is based within KUKA Aktiengesellschaft's Group controlling department, which reports directly to the CFO of KUKA Aktiengesellschaft.
+Standard procedures applied throughout the Group ensure that risk management is efficient and effective.
+Corporate Risk Management coordinates the risk management system.
+Here, the individual risks identified are compiled into the aforementioned top 10 risk overviews or risk exposure overviews, communicated and monitored.
+This role is based within KUKA Aktiengesellschaft's Corporate Controlling department, which reports directly to the CFO of KUKA Aktiengesellschaft.
 This ensures that risk management is an integral component of KUKA Group's overall planning, control and reporting process.